Darwin, Northern Territory: Pre-20th century

 In February 1872 the brigantine Alexandra was the first private vessel to sail from an English port directly to Darwin, carrying people many of whom were coming to recent gold finds.

 In early 1875 Darwin's white population had grown to approximately 300 because of the gold rush.
 On 17 February 1875 the SS Gothenburg left Darwin en route for Adelaide.
 The approximately 88 passengers and 34 crew (surviving records vary) included government officials, circuit-court judges, Darwin residents taking their first furlough, and miners.
 While travelling south along the north Queensland coast, the Gothenburg encountered a cyclone-strength storm and was wrecked on a section of the Great Barrier Reef.
 Only 22 men survived, while between 98 and 112 people perished.
-Many passengers who perished were Darwin residents and news of the tragedy severely affected the small community, which reportedly took several years to recover.
+Many passengers who perished were Darwin residents, and news of the tragedy severely affected the small community, which reportedly took several years to recover.

 In the 1870s, relatively large numbers of Chinese settled at least temporarily in the Northern Territory; many were contracted to work the goldfields and later to build the Palmerston to Pine Creek railway.
-By 1888 there were 6122 Chinese in the Northern Territory, mostly in or around Darwin.
-The early Chinese settlers were mainly from Guangdong Province in south China.
-However, at the end of the nineteenth century anti-Chinese feelings grew in response to the 1890s economic depression, and the White Australia policy meant many Chinese left the territory.
-However, some families stayed, became British subjects, and established a commercial base in Darwin.
+By 1888 there were 6,122 Chinese in the Northern Territory, mostly in or around Darwin.
+The early Chinese settlers were mainly from Guangdong Province.
+The Chinese community established Darwin Chinatown.
+At the end of the 19th century, anti-Chinese feelings grew in response to the 1890s economic depression, and the White Australia policy meant many Chinese left the territory.
+But some stayed, became British subjects, and established a commercial base in Darwin.

 Early 20th century

 The Northern Territory was initially settled and administered by South Australia, until its transfer to the Commonwealth in 1911.
 In the same year, the city's official name changed from Palmerston to Darwin.

 The period between 1911 and 1919 was filled with political turmoil, particularly with trade union unrest, which culminated on 17 December 1918.
-Led by Harold Nelson, some 1,000 demonstrators marched to Government House at Liberty Square in Darwin where they burnt an effigy of the Administrator of the Northern Territory John Gilruth and demanded his resignation.
+Led by Harold Nelson, some 1,000 demonstrators marched to Government House at Liberty Square in Darwin, where they burnt an effigy of the Administrator of the Northern Territory, John Gilruth, and demanded his resignation.
 The incident became known as the Darwin Rebellion.
 Their grievances were against the two main Northern Territory employers: Vestey's Meatworks and the federal government.
-Both Gilruth and the Vestey company left Darwin soon afterwards.
+Both Gilruth and the Vestey company left Darwin soon afterward.

-On 18 October 1918, during the Spanish flu pandemic, the SS Mataram sailing from Singapore with infectious diseases arrived in Darwin.
+On 18 October 1918, during the Spanish flu pandemic, the SS Mataram sailing from Singapore with infected passengers arrived in Darwin.

 In 1931, the 17 remaining patients from the leprosarium at Cossack, Western Australia were moved to Darwin, after it closed down.
 It was at a time when many Aboriginal people who were thought to have leprosy or other infectious diseases were sent to lock hospitals and leprosariums under the Aborigines Act 1905, which gave the Chief Protector of Aborigines powers to arrest and send any Indigenous person suspected of having a range of diseases to one of these institutions.